se4u/numpy-sharedmem/README.rst

 ---------------
 numpy-sharedmem
 ---------------
-A collection of shared memory modules for numpy.
+A collection of shared memory modules for numpy packaged together for organization and comparison purposes.

+This package contains two different implementations of shared memory for numpy arrays with similar interfaces.

   1. sharedmem: A shared memory module for numpy by Sturla Molden and
   G. Varoquaux, adapted from Robert Kern.
 Uses "sysv" style shared